There are no known cougar populations in Illinois.

 While the IDNR does investigate several alleged cougar sightings each year, most if not all turn out to be a case of mistaken identity.
 The animals most often mistaken for cougars are coyotes, bobcats, or large domestic dogs or cats.

 Actual cougar sightings in Illinois are few and far between.
-The last cougar found in Illinois was in April of 2009 in the Chicago neighborhood of Roscoe Village.
+One confirmed sighting occurred in April of 2009 in the Chicago neighborhood of Roscoe Village.
 The cougar was killed by police officers and widely believed to have come from outside the state.
-Perviously, the last sighting had was in December of 2004 in Mercer County.
+Previously, the last sighting had been in December of 2004 in Mercer County.
 It was found already dead, apparently shot with an arrow.

 Another cougar was found dead after it was hit by a train in Randolph County in July of 2000.
 Prior to 2000, the last verified record of a cougar in Illinois was from Alexander County in 1862.